IEL Energy Arbitrators List

 Carl@GinsbergADRGroup.com

-Experience In Energy Industries:- In addition to his experience in the energy sector by having presided over such disputes as a Judge, Judge Ginsberg, early in his career as an associate at Clark, Thomas & Winters in Austin, represented energy companies before the Texas Railroad Commission and the Texas Public Utility Commission.
-During that time, the electricity industry was being deregulated, and Judge Ginsberg regularly provided an industry newsletter covering the weekly actions of the Public Utility Commission, as well as legislative updates from the Texas House State Affairs Committee affecting the industry.
+• In addition to his experience in the energy sector by having presided over such disputes as a Judge, Judge Ginsberg, early in his career as an associate at Clark, Thomas & Winters in Austin, represented energy companies before the Texas Railroad Commission and the Texas Public Utility Commission.
+During that time, the electricity industry was being deregulated, and Judge Ginsberg regularly provided an industry newsletter covering the weekly actions of the Public Utility Commission, as well as legislative updates from the Texas House State Affairs Committee affecting the industry

 College Station, Texas 77845